According to our research, only 20% of companies understand how their customer experience (CX) efforts support their overall business growth.

 Let’s start with our Account Experience™ CXM model.

-And, crucially, does it deliver results?
+Crucially, does it deliver results?
 Thanks to CustomerGauge, the catering brand Alchemista went from losing its biggest client to boasting a 100% retention rate.

-Let’s breakdown the steps:
+Let’s breakdown the measure, act, grow AX framework:

 Measuring NPS is straightforward.
 Begin by ask your customers a simple question: